furkandeveloper/EasyRepository.EFCore/README.md

 ***

 ## Give a Star 🌟
-If you liked the project or if **EasyRepositor.EFCore** helped you, please give a star.
+If you liked the project or if **EasyRepository.EFCore** helped you, please give a star.

 ***